tomasplihal/financial_derivatives/_sources/02_futures_markets.md

 ## Exchange Markets

-- Futures Contracts.
+- Trading of futures contracts.
-- Specification of a futures contract [Gold Futures Trading](https://www.cmegroup.com/markets/metals/precious/gold.quotes.html])
+- Specification of a futures contract [Gold Futures Quotes](https://www.cmegroup.com/markets/metals/precious/gold.quotes.html])
 - In the US, the regulation of futures markets is primarily the responsibility of the Commodity Futures and Trading Commission (CFTC).
 - Regulators try to protect the public interest and prevent questionable trading